zachoughton/InstaONE/README.md

 ![Woops](http://i65.tinypic.com/qo9ceo.png)

-Line's 1 & 23 wrap our code together nicely
+**Line's 1 & 28** wrap our code together nicely

-Line 2 is my Instagram client ID, this proved difficult at first to get, until i used a previous account.
+**Line 3** is my Instagram client ID, this proved difficult at first to get, until i used a previous account.
 Why? because Instagram since November 2015 has changed its app registration process to one that need to be approved in sandbox mode.
 With a account dating back before the change it seemed i got away with registering an application without review.